-The Program Editor is the area within Adaptive Vision Studio in which filters (tools) are placed and connected to create programs.
+The Program Editor is the area within Aurora Vision Studio in which filters (tools) are placed and connected to create programs.
 To insert a filter there, just drag and drop one from the Toolbox or double-click on it.

 See also: Program Editor